sansmoraxz/haphe/crates/haphe-wit/README.md

   (`haphe::GenerateError::Incompatible`).
 - WIT `constructor` cannot be `async`, so an async constructor is emitted as a `static async func` returning the resource instead.
-- Receiver-less associated functions emit as `static func` members and dispatch live through the receiver-less `associated*` channels — no resource handle involved (sync, async, generic monomorphs, and the `dyn` dispatcher alike).
-Enum companions for them take no `this` parameter.
 - Declared `trait_impls` are PROJECTED into WIT-native named functions (interusability: every trait a type declares is reachable from guests).
   On resources they are members; on records they are interface-level